manish-chi/manish-chi/README.md

-Hi there 👋
+👋 Hi, I'm Manish

-I'm Manish, and I'm an BackEnd Engineer with 5.5 years of experience 🧑‍💻  in building backend systems.My expertise spans in  **LLMs**,**ChatBots**,**RESTful API's**,**DataBases** & **Cloud Technologies**.
+I'm a Backend Engineer with 5.5 years of experience in building scalable systems.
+I specialize in **LLMs**, **Chatbots**, **RESTful APIs**, **Databases**, and **Cloud technologies**.

-●🔭 I'm currently working on buiding a 🤖(bot) powered by LLM to deliver food and suggest the latest offerings around the area.
+🔭 Currently building an LLM-powered food recommendation chatbot.

-●🌱 I'm currently learning LangChain and System Design(LLM's).
+🌱 Learning LangChain and LLM system design.

-●🤝 I'm looking to collaborate on projects that involve chatbots, APIs, cloud technologies, and LLMs to build apps that simplify life.
+🤝 Open to collaborations on chatbot, API, cloud, and LLM-based projects.

 ---
 ## ✍️ Articles & Blogs